chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 The nginx images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running nginx workloads.

 In this guide, we'll create a demo application using nginx to serve static content to a local port on your machine.
-Then we will use the nginx Chainguard Image to build and execute the demo.
+Then we will use the nginx Chainguard Image to build and execute the demo in a containerized environment.

 You will need to have nginx installed on your machine to follow along.
-If you do not already have nginx installed, you can do so using Homebrew or by using another method [found here](https://nginx.org/en/docs/install.html).

 {{< details "What is distroless" >}}
 {{< blurb/distroless >}}